h0ng10/msflint/README.md

 - msf_calls_nil_check - Check if calls to the framework are checked against nil
 - encoding_method_check - Check that the Rex::Text methods are used for stuff like base64

-If you have any ideas for checks, please let mek know.
+If you have any ideas for checks, please let me know.

 ## Installation/usage
-msflint only requires the 'parser' gem to analyze the source code
+msflint supports bundler and only requires the 'ruby_parser' gem to analyze the source code:

 ```
-gem install parser
+bundle install
 ```

-The tool can be used like msftidy.rb
+Msflint can be used like msftidy.rb:

 ```
 ./msflint.rb ../path/to/your/metasploit/modul(s)